barbaraeguche/pyrocast/readme.md

 - **resource management:** tracks firefighting resources and optimizes their allocation
 - **incident analysis:** comprehensive reporting of fire incidents with severity levels
 - **risk prediction:** machine learning-based prediction of future fire risks using environmental data
+- **geospatial visualization:** displays incident locations and resources on interactive maps using latitude and longitude coordinates
 - **cost analysis:** detailed breakdown of operational and damage costs
 - **interactive dashboard:** real-time visualization of fire incident data and predictions